CUR--Goldwater Scholars Faculty Mentor Award

 - Evidence of consistent research and scholarly activity involving undergraduate students in STEM research;

-- Stature as a researcher, as evidenced by a consistent record of peer-reviewed publications and presentations throughout her/his career;
+- Stature as a researcher, as evidenced by a consistent record of peer-reviewed publications and presentations throughout his career; we recommend that you highlight undergraduate researcher authors, including any Goldwater Scholars

 - mentoring undergraduates whose work leads to peer reviewed publications and conference presentations;